Agnei Iberico Stars in the Spanish Luxury Lamb Days in Hong Kong

-HONG KONG SAR - Media OutReach - 9 April 2021 - The Spanish Interprofessional Sheep and Goat Meat Organization, through its European program "Luxury Lamb & Mutton.
+HONG KONG, April 9, 2021 /PRNewswire/ -- The Spanish Interprofessional Sheep and Goat Meat Organization, through its European program "Luxury Lamb & Mutton.
 More than luxury meat" organises a culinary promotion campaign, from April 8th until the 22th in gourmet supermarkets and in the most prestigious restaurants in Hong Kong aiming to enhance the value of European lamb and conquer the most exquisite palates in this city.

 The four City Super gourmet supermarkets in Hong Kong and six prominent restaurants are involved in this culinary promotion offering tasting of an exquisite dish made with Agnei Iberico, one of the best-known Spanish lamb.
 Agnei Iberico is a top-quality lamb, that comes from an ancient animal breed, native to the region of Aragón at the south of the Pyrenees, where it grows without stress in a relaxed environment to enhance their innate qualities.